Balancingrock/BRBON_Swift/README.md

 # BRBON
 An Binary Object Notation by Balancing Rock.

+Note: HEAD is currently not stable, there are frequent updates.

 ## Description
 BRBON is a binary storage format specification.
 It started out as a binary version for JSON but the requirement for speed has rendered some JSON aspects obsolete.
 Still, the JSON origins can be recognised in the object oriented approach.